 Introduction: In this article, Gena Philibert-Ortega shows some steps to take when researching cemeteries to learn more about your ancestors.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 In addition to government records, historical documents and old newspapers, cemeteries and their accompanying burial records are an important resource for family historians.
 Here are some genealogy tips to help you research cemeteries to learn more about your ancestors.